-So, you are finally going to build a computer yourself and have seen a couple of guides on how to do it.
-Now the only problem you are facing is connecting the cables to your motherboard?
+If you are going to build a computer yourself the first time, then the only problem you are going to face is connecting the cables to the motherboard.
 There seem to be a dozen cables some of which look identical to each other and you can’t decide which cable goes where?

 And as always, we are here to help you in the comments section!